The Ministry for the Future: Publication and reception

 The book was published by Orbit Books, a speculative fiction imprint of the Hachette Book Group.
-The novel was released as in hardcover and e-book formats on 6 October 2020, and was it released in trade paperback in October 2021.
+The novel was released in hardcover and e-book formats on 6 October 2020, and was released in trade paperback in October 2021.
 An audiobook version, narrated by a cast that includes Jennifer Fitzgerald and Fajer Al-Kaisi, was published by the Hachette Audio imprint; it was given an Earphones Award by AudioFile magazine for the audiobook's presentation.
 The cover, designed by Lauren Panepinto with photographs by Trevillion Images, was revealed on the Newsweek magazine website on 7 April 2020; it was described by Robinson as "...suggesting something like the feel of glimpsing the light at the end of the tunnel—the possibility of getting into a new open field of possibilities."

 Author Jonathan Lethem called Ministry for the Future “the best science-fiction nonfiction novel I’ve ever read”.
 Former president Barack Obama named it as one of his favorite books of 2020.

 The French translation of the novel, published as Le Ministère du futur (Bragelonne, 2023), won the foreign novel award from Grand Prix de l’Imaginaire in 2024.